JMooreo/ReassignedSpectrogramVST/README.md

 - [X] Take at least one channel of input and draw a spectrogram on the screen
 - [X] Use a log scale to display the spectrogram
 - [X] Use the reassignment equations to redistribute the energy of the original FFT
-- [ ] Fix a critical DAW crashing bug related to FFT size and buffer reading out-of-bounds
+- [ ] It builds and runs in a DAW like Ableton

 ## Nice to have
 - [ ] Add de-speckling